kalanadenuz/Lost-And-Found-System-with-Java-SQL-/README.md

 ### 🏛️ OOP Principles Applied
 The system is a showcase of Object-Oriented Programming (OOP) principles, ensuring a maintainable and scalable codebase:

--Encapsulation: Data and methods are bundled into classes (e.g., User, Item), with private fields and public getters/setters to protect data integrity.
+- Encapsulation: Data and methods are bundled into classes (e.g., User, Item), with private fields and public getters/setters to protect data integrity.
--Inheritance: Shared behavior is abstracted into base classes or interfaces (e.g., Item as a base for LostItem and FoundItem), promoting code reuse.
+- Inheritance: Shared behavior is abstracted into base classes or interfaces (e.g., Item as a base for LostItem and FoundItem), promoting code reuse.
--Polymorphism: Dynamic method dispatch allows flexible handling of objects (e.g., ReportService processes both LostItem and FoundItem polymorphically).
+- Polymorphism: Dynamic method dispatch allows flexible handling of objects (e.g., ReportService processes both LostItem and FoundItem polymorphically).
--Abstraction: Interfaces and abstract classes (e.g., in dao and service packages) define contracts, hiding implementation details.
+- Abstraction: Interfaces and abstract classes (e.g., in dao and service packages) define contracts, hiding implementation details.
--Modularity: The MVC pattern separates concerns, with model for data, ui for views, and service/dao for logic, enhancing maintainability.
+- Modularity: The MVC pattern separates concerns, with model for data, ui for views, and service/dao for logic, enhancing maintainability.

 ### 📁 Project Structure
 ```